-The CIO and HR felt that the management team (~60 people) needed 3 full day leadership development workshops.
-I disagreed and felt they needed some organization development and re-design of structure, combined with coaching and consulting of the CIO, HR, and select Senior Management.
+The CIO and HR felt that the management team (~60 people) needed 3 full-day leadership development workshops.
+I disagreed and felt they needed some organization development and re-design of structure, combined with coaching and consulting the CIO, HR, and select Senior Management.
 We compromised on both.

 It appeared that the creation of managerial layers was creating many of their challenges.
 Using my research in organization development and Requisite Organization, we did work on a re-development of how the IT team worked.

-Through lessening the managerial layers from 7 to 3, with limited learning and development hours that pulled people off work, and kept everyone employed and at current salaries, an increase in on time – on budget – on quality work went from 43% to 67% in 10 months.
+Through lessening the managerial layers from 7 to 3, with limited learning and development hours that pulled people off work and kept everyone employed.
+At current salaries, an increase in on time – on budget – on quality work went from 43% to 67% in 10 months.

 We managed to end this corporate virus and stop the management practices that were not working.